 network abstraction layer (NAL) unit: A syntax structure containing an indication of the type of data to follow and bytes containing that data in the form of an RBSP interspersed as necessary with emulation prevention bytes.

 network abstraction layer (NAL) unit stream: A sequence of NAL units.

+non-IRAP picture: A coded picture for which each VCL NAL unit has nal_unit_type equal to NON_IRAP_NUT.

 non-VCL NAL unit: A NAL unit that is not a VCL NAL unit.